EagleEyeElite/rgbLedCube/board/notes/specs & mistakes.md

     - no usart serial port for debugging
     - n-channel mosfet would be better
     - no readout for TLC error register (useful for debugging)
+    - dedicated reset button, button that triggers software reset would be better